Available for Apple and Android devices, HOK VR will soon allow clients and design teams to view 360-degree renderings anywhere, anytime.

 Vandezande imagines the app being of particular value for clients who want key user groups or occupants to experience a space while it’s still in the design phase.
 A healthcare client, for example, could allow their doctors to get a virtual feel of their new medical space.
 A research center could have its scientists experience how a new lab layout could improve their workflows.

-“HOK VR will allow these user groups to get into a future space and see what it will be like,” he says.
+“HOK VR will allow these user groups to get into a future space and see what it will be like,” he said.
 “This is another tool we can use to help clients fully understand a design.”